abdulmateenanalytics/powerbi-dashboards/README.md

 This dashboard provides a comprehensive view of electrical system performance, including energy consumption, voltage stability, current load, and power factor efficiency.

 ## Note
-This dashboard layout is inspired by HARMA Qatar.
+This dashboard layout is inspired by Qatar General Electricity & Water Corporation.
 The dataset used in this project was generated using AI tools.

 ## 📸 Preview